vvmurthy/ipilab-assignments/README.md

 coordinate software development across large teams.
 However here, we are just going to use it to give you access to your assignments.
 Sign up for GitHub using this [link](https://github.com/signup/free) using either a school or a personal email account, then give me your username.
+If prompted by GitHub, select the free plan option.
 Once you give me your username, go to this [link](https://github.com/vvmurthy/ipilab-assignments), and click on the button that says `Clone or Download`.
 Download the zip file, and